Finding the Perfect Dog Breed for Your Montana Lifestyle

 That's a tough question to answer because there are lots of variables that go into picking out a dog.
 Are you an active family?
 Do you live in an apartment or have a house with a big backyard?

 You also should consider the age of children in your home.
-Some dogs do better with little ones, while others would be best suited for a family with older children in the home.
+Some dogs do better with little ones, while others would be best suited for families with older children in the home.
+You might realize that getting a puppy just won't work for your family and you need to look into getting an older dog.

-There is the added bonus of an older shelter dog in that usually they are potty trained and will have some of their vaccinations as well.
+There is also the added bonus that an older shelter dog is usually potty trained and will have some of their vaccinations as well.
 That can help you save money to spoil them with treats and toys.

 Picking out a dog for your family isn't easy, but here are some great breeds that do well with kids.